microsoft/fabricrealtimelab/modules/module06a.md

 ![Medallion Architecture](../images/module06/onelake-medallion-lakehouse-architecture-example.png)

 These layers are not intended to be a hard rule, but rather a guiding principle.
 Some architures may have 2 layers, others may have 4 or more.
-The layers are typically separated into different lakehouses.
-For the purposes of this module, we'll be using the same lakehouse to store a all layers.
+We'll explore this a bit more in the next module by creating aggregation silver-level tables.
+Layers are typically separated into different lakehouses, but for the purposes of our lab, we'll be using the same lakehouse to store all layers.
 Read more on implementing a [medallion architecture in Fabric here](https://learn.microsoft.com/en-us/fabric/onelake/onelake-medallion-lakehouse-architecture).

 ## Table of Contents